 Apps for your smartphone

-While most cinematic smartphones like the iPhone & Samsung have pretty good built-in apps for better control of ISO, exposure, focus, and other options, there is nothing better than a 3rd party app like Filmic Pro.
+While most cinematic smartphones, such as the iPhone and Samsung Galaxy, offer decent built-in apps for controlling ISO, exposure, focus, and other settings, nothing beats a third-party program like Filmic Pro.

-Filmic Pro takes your camera out of auto mode and into manual control, allowing you to control ISO, exposure, focus and white balance all within the app.
-Filmic Pro even allows the user to program an automatic focus pull from point A to point B.
+Filmic Pro puts your camera in manual mode, allowing you to set ISO, exposure, focus, and white balance all from within the app.

-This is an app that every filmmaker at any skill level should have on their smartphone if they are even thinking about shooting video on a smartphone.
+If you’re thinking about shooting video on your phone, this is an app that every filmmaker of any skill level should have on their phone.

-The Moment Variable ND Filter allows for two to five stops or six to nine stops, depending on which filter you choose.
+Depending on which filter you choose, the Moment Variable ND Filter provides for two to five stops or six to nine stops.

-Also, the Neewer Clip-on ND 2-400 Lens Filter Kit, which is adjustable from ND2 to ND400.
+Also available is the Neewer Clip-on ND 2-400 Lens Filter Kit, which is ND2 to ND400 adjustable.

-Last but not least in this Smartphone Camera Accessories for video creators is an editing suite to put all the pieces of the puzzle together to achieve your smartphone cinematic masterpiece.
+Last but not least, an editing suite is included in this Smartphone Camera Accessories for Video Creators to fit all the pieces of the puzzle together to create your smartphone cinematic masterpiece.

-While you may think that editing with your built-in editing app on your smartphone is a good idea, using an editing suite via a larger monitor makes it easy for all the video and audio tools possible at your disposal.
+While you may believe that editing with your smartphone’s built-in editing app is a good idea, using an editing suite with a larger monitor allows you to use all of the video and audio capabilities available to you.

 If you are a video creator looking about shooting your next projects on a smartphone, all you need is the right smartphone camera accessories, and a little practice, you will be able to push your smartphone’s videos to new heights.